-- You do not fully understand the risks inherent in an investment in the Notes, including the risk of loss of your entire investment. - You cannot tolerate the loss of all or a substantial portion of your initial investment, or you are not willing to make an investment that will have the full downside market risk of an investment in the Least Performing Underlying. - You require an investment designed to guarantee a full return of the Stated Principal Amount at maturity. - ♦ You do not understand or are not willing to accept the risks associated with each of the Underlyings. - You are unwilling to accept the individual market risk of each Underlying or do not understand that any decline in the level of one Underlying will not be offset or mitigated by a lesser decline or any potential increase in the level of the other Underlying. - You believe the Final Value of either Underlying will be less than its Downside Threshold on the Final Observation Date, exposing you to the full downside performance of the Least Performing Underlying. - You cannot tolerate fluctuations in the value of the Notes prior to maturity that may be similar to or exceed the downside fluctuations in the level of each Underlying. - You are unwilling to accept that your return will be based on the performance of the Least Performing Underlying, or you seek an investment based on the performance of a basket composed of the Underlyings. - You are unwilling to accept that your return will be based on the performance of the Least Performing Underlying. - You are unwilling to hold Notes that may be called early by the issuer in its sole discretion, regardless of the closing level of either Underlying, on any Call Date on or after the October 2022 Call Date, or you are otherwise unable or unwilling to hold such Notes to maturity. - You seek an investment that participates in the full appreciation of the Underlyings and whose positive return is not limited to the Coupon Payments. - · You seek an investment for which there will be an active secondary market. - You prefer to receive the dividends and any other distributions paid on the stocks included in the Underlyings. - You prefer the lower risk of conventional fixed income investments with comparable maturities and credit ratings. - You are not willing to assume the credit risk of BofA Finance and BAC for all payments under the Notes, including any repayment of the Stated Principal Amount.
+- You do not fully understand the risks inherent in an investment in the Notes, including the risk of loss of your entire investment. - You cannot tolerate the loss of all or a substantial portion of your initial investment, or you are not willing to make an investment that will have the full downside market risk of an investment in the Least Performing Underlying. - You require an investment designed to guarantee a full return of the Stated Principal Amount at maturity. - ♦ You do not understand or are not willing to accept the risks associated with each of the Underlyings. - You are unwilling to accept the individual market risk of each Underlying or do not understand that any decline in the level of one Underlying will not be offset or mitigated by a lesser decline or any potential increase in the level of the other Underlying. - You believe the Final Value of either Underlying will be less than its Downside Threshold on the Final Observation Date, exposing you to the full downside performance of the Least Performing Underlying. - You cannot tolerate fluctuations in the value of the Notes prior to maturity that may be similar to or exceed the downside fluctuations in the level of each Underlying. - You are unwilling to accept that your return will be based on the performance of the Least Performing Underlying, or you seek an investment based on the performance of a basket composed of the Underlyings. - You are unwilling to hold Notes that may be called early by the issuer in its sole discretion, regardless of the closing level of either Underlying, on any Call Date on or after the August 2024 Call Date, or you are otherwise unable or unwilling to hold such Notes to maturity. - You seek an investment that participates in the full appreciation of the Underlyings and whose positive return is not limited to the Coupon Payments. - You seek an investment for which there will be an active secondary market. - You prefer to receive the dividends and any other distributions paid on the stocks included in the Underlyings. - You prefer the lower risk of conventional fixed income investments with comparable maturities and credit ratings. - You are not willing to assume the credit risk of BofA Finance and BAC for all payments under the Notes, including any repayment of the Stated Principal Amount.